rchanou/mazurka/README.md

     - Creates copy of flow
     - Changes to original flow DO NOT change fork
 - View Types
+  - Select Node
+  - Select Flow
+    - select multiple nodes to define a "flow" section that the user wishes to operate on
+    - require labeling first?
   - Collapse
   - Show Versions
 - Test Types